Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).

 Although doctors typically give corticosteroids first when treating people who have autoimmune myositis, these drugs do cause side effects (for example, high blood sugar, mood swings, cataracts, risk of fractures, and glaucoma), especially if they are given at high doses for a long time.
 Therefore, to minimize long-term corticosteroid use and the side effects, an immunosuppressive drug (such as methotrexate, tacrolimus, azathioprine, mycophenolate mofetil, rituximab, or cyclosporine) may be used in addition to prednisone.
 Another possible treatment is immune globulin (a substance that contains large quantities of many antibodies) given by vein (intravenously).
 Some people receive a combination of corticosteroids, immunosuppressive drugs, and immune globulin.

 When muscle weakness is associated with cancer, it usually does not respond well to prednisone.
-However, the condition usually lessens in severity if the cancer can be successfully treated.
+However, the muscle weakness usually lessens in severity if the cancer can be successfully treated.

 People who take corticosteroids are at risk of fractures related to osteoporosis.
 To prevent osteoporosis, these people are given the drugs used to treat osteoporosis, such as bisphosphonates and supplemental vitamin D and calcium.
 People who are receiving immunosuppressants are also given drugs to prevent infections such as by the fungus Pneumocystis jirovecii (see prevention of pneumonia in immunocompromised people).